intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 [//]: # (download a video, run the sketch, login to machine, change to root user, run it)

-## Install GUI
+## Install a GUI
-The Ubuntu 16.04 operating system included with your kit does not have a Graphical User Interface (GUI).
-So in order for you to be able to view the results of the image or video streams being processed by opencv, you need to install it first.
+Because the Ubuntu 16.04 operating system (included with the UP2 kit) does not have a Graphical User Interface (GUI), you'll need to install a GUI in order to view the results of image or video streams processed by OpenCV\*.

 ```
 sudo apt-get install --no-install-recommends ubuntu-desktop
 ```
-"--no-install-recommends" means just the required dependencies, you can see the full list here https://packages.ubuntu.com/xenial/ubuntu-desktop
+`--no-install-recommends` includes required dependencies only.
+You can see the full list at https://packages.ubuntu.com/xenial/ubuntu-desktop

-In order for the GUI to show reboot your system
+Reboot your system to complete the GUI install
 ```
 reboot
 ```